jameszhou12138/jameszhou12138.github.io/_pages/about.md

 I'm James Zhou, a master degree candidate in Computer Technology of Beijing University of Posts and Telecommunications (BUPT).

-My research focuses on self-driving and bionic robots.
+My research focuses on self-driving, bionic robots and large model.

 ## Educational experience